Swiss companies to receive interest-free emergency loans

 “Affected companies can apply to their banks for bridging credit facilities representing a maximum of 10% of their annual turnover and no more than CHF20 million,” the government stated.
 “Certain minimum criteria must be met.
 In particular, the company must declare that it is suffering substantial reductions in turnover because of the Covid-19 pandemic.”

-The Swiss Business Federation welcomed the move, saying it would “prevent a negative chain reaction” of companies going bust.
+The Swiss Business Federation welcomed the establishment of the loan facility, saying it would “prevent a negative chain reaction” of companies going bust.

+Credit Suisse issued a statement saying it "does not want to earn income from this program.
+However, if this should be the case, we will donate any net profit generated to projects to support Swiss companies that are facing difficulties."

 Abuse will be punished